boxed

 Enabling dignity in urban displacement and informal camps

-Gaza: Refugee Protection International (RPI) and long-time Middle East partner charity Kids Paradise (KP) have aided 175,000 primarily women and children in war-torn Gaza through relief programs Malak Fund and Gaza Giving.
-Community kitchens serve hot meals to internally displaced persons (IDPs) in West Khan Younis, while much needed food supplies have been delivered from Jordan to North Gaza and Gaza City through RPI’s support to Molham Volunteering Team & the Jordanian Hashemite Charitable Organization, which have been distributed by KP’s Gaza Giving program funded by RPI.
+Gaza: Refugee Protection International (RPI) and long-time Middle East implementing partner charity Kids Paradise (KP) have aided 193,894 primarily women, children and elderly in war-torn Gaza through relief programs Malak Fund and Gaza Giving.
+Thanks to our generous supporters, KP-implemented community kitchens serve hot meals to internally displaced persons (IDPs) in West Khan Younis, while much needed food and hygiene supplies have been delivered from Jordan to North Gaza and Gaza City through RPI’s support to Molham Volunteering Team and thereby the Jordanian Hashemite Charitable Organization and then distributed by KP with RPI’s funding.
+Psychosocial support for children, shelter insulation, winter clothing, thermal wear and water well repairs have also been provided.

 Syria Regional Humanitarian Crisis: In 2019, RPI co-designed a self-reliance program with Turkey-based partner Kids Paradise whose key components continue today.
 These include livelihoods skills training (amigurumi, soap production) and psychosocial support (PSS) for war-displaced Syrian women and relief and PSS support for displaced children.
-RPI expanded self-reliance collaboration to refugee-led partner Multi Aid Programs (MAPS), which had a similar program serving Syrian refugees in Lebanon, and to Ukrainian partner The Way Home Odessa Charity in 2023.
+RPI expanded self-reliance collaboration to its long-time refugee-led partner on Syrian refugee education programming Multi Aid Programs (MAPS), which had a similar self-reliance program in Lebanon, and to Ukrainian partner The Way Home Odessa Charity in 2023.
+In addition to funding the humanitarian skills training, RPI sells the women’s products at fairs across New England to support humanitarian programs in their broader communities.
+See WBZ-CBS TV Boston’s interview with RPI’s Executive Director Jennifer Hill at the 2024 Holiday Market in Snowport.

-RPI has sold a quarter million USD in primarily refugee-made products in this program, as well as some donated crafts from 70 artists around the globe.
+RPI has sold a nearly a half million USD in primarily refugee-made products in this program, as well as donated crafts from supporters 70 artists around the globe.
 This humanitarian cash-for-work program supports women’s income and training stipends with community-based partners.
-In Lebanon, the program also supports non-formal primary education in the Syrian refugee camps, and in northern Syria it also supports hygiene supplies for displaced children through our Turkey-led refugee-led partner.
-After the 2023 Turkey-Syria earthquakes, these efforts were expanded.
+In Lebanon, the program also supports non-formal primary education in the Syrian refugee camps and crisis relief for displaced civilians during the Israel-Lebanon 2024 hostilities.
+In northern Syria it also supports hygiene supplies, psychosocial support and crisis relief for displaced women and children through our Turkey-led refugee-led partner.
+Since the fall of the Assad regime, this aid has been been expanded from the Idlib to Aleppo regions of northwest Syria.
+For information on supported nutrition and medical programs in northeast Syria through our Iraq-based charity partner, see our health and education program page.

 Turkey-Syria Earthquake: RPI aided its community-led partners to assist over 21,093 earthquake survivors in Syria (Idlib, Aleppo regions) and Turkey (Kahramanmaras, Antakya, Reyhanli, Gaziantep regions) in the initial weeks after the Feb 2023 earthquakes.
 Over 12,874 persons received RPI-supported emergency food aid or winter clothing thanks to our Turkey-based refugee-led partners Kids Paradise and Olive Branch NGO.
 Earthquake aid went to Syrian and Turkish survivors.
 We have since supported PSS for quake survivors through rapid response health and nutrition teams in northwest Syria with our Turkey-based refugee-led partner HIA and expanded the livelihoods program with KP.